strong-code/sfbaybeat.github.io/_posts/2014-03-21-mtgox-ceo-mark-karpeles-finds-20000-magic-the-gathering-trading-cards-under-couch-cushion.md

 announced the recovery of 200,000 trading cards from underneath his zabuton.

-Earlier this month, MtGox announced the loss of 850,000 _Magic: The Gathering_ cards to due "cardboard malleability", leading to a subsequent shutdown of the exchange and filing for bankruptcy.
+Earlier this month, MtGox announced the loss of 850,000 _Magic: The Gathering_ cards to due "cardboard malleability", an unforeseen technical issue where cards could lose their value after permanent creasing.
+This issue has apparently led to a subsequent shutdown of the exchange and its filing for bankruptcy.

 The shutdown had dealt a heavy blow to the _Magic: The Gathering_ industry, with investors now uncertain of the alternative trading card's fate.
 Proponents of